Smart Chat codeblocks

 - Open in browser: jump out to a full tab when you need it

-- Copy link: grab the current thread URL
+- Copy link: copy the current thread URL

-- Grow: expand the embed for comfortable reading/writing
+- Grow / Contain: expand the embed for comfortable reading/writing

 Your markdown remains the source of truth: the note stores thread links (and status), not the provider UI.